 Ultra-light drywall is a generic term for drywall that is about 25% lighter than standard drywall.

-Weight savings is the chief positive about ultra-light boards.
-Other qualities are neutral or slightly negative: higher cost, brittle consistency, poorer sound mitigation.
+Weight savings is the chief positive of ultra-light boards.
+Other qualities that are neutral or slightly negative are the higher cost, brittle consistency, and poorer sound mitigation.

 U.S. Gypsum (USG) and Georgia-Pacific are the two leading manufacturers of ultra-light drywall.

-When I first wrote this article, only one manufacturer, USG, was producing ultra light drywall, under the brand-name Sheetrock® UltraLight Panels.
-It comes in both 1/2" and 5/8" non-ire-rated thicknesses.
+When I first wrote this article, only one manufacturer, USG, was producing ultra-light drywall under the brand-name Sheetrock® UltraLight Panels.
+It comes in both 1/2" and 5/8" non- fire-rated thicknesses.

 Since then, Georgia-Pacific (GP) began making a light drywall product called ToughRock® Gypsum Board in 1/4", 3/8", and 1/2" thicknesses.
 This product is slightly less than 44 1/2 pounds per 1/2" thick sheet at 4' by 8'.
-So in terms of weight, it is comparable with Sheetrock® UltraLight.
+In terms of weight, it is comparable with Sheetrock® UltraLight.

 Calls to the companies have gone unanswered.